Open Accessibility Menu

 STAFFING REQUIREMENTS

-Residents will staff in the central pharmacy every third weekend (10-hour shifts), approximately one Friday a month, and rotating holidays.
+Residents will staff in the central pharmacy every third weekend (10-hour shifts), approximately one weekday per month, and rotating holidays.
+Residents must complete a minimum of 48 staffing shifts throughout the residency year for completion of the program.

 PROGRAM COMPLETION REQUIREMENTS